Pitman–Yor process

-The exchangeable random partition induced by the Pitman–Yor process is an example of a Poisson–Kingman partition, and of a Gibbs type random partition.
+The exchangeable random partition induced by the Pitman–Yor process is an example of a Chinese restaurant process, a Poisson–Kingman partition, and of a Gibbs type random partition.

 Naming conventions

 The name "Pitman–Yor process" was coined by Ishwaran and James after Pitman and Yor's review on the subject.
 However the process was originally studied in Perman et al.

 It is also sometimes referred to as the two-parameter Poisson–Dirichlet process, after the two-parameter generalization of the Poisson–Dirichlet distribution which describes the joint distribution of the sizes of the atoms in the random measure, sorted by strictly decreasing order.